Re-Thinking the Florida Dream: Over-Building, Congestion, and Bad Government

 Rising home and flood insurance costs will also cool the hot beachfront home market.
 According to Climate Home News, only around 30% of the damage caused by Hurricane Ian is covered by commercial insurance.
 Due to its high cost and limited availability, about 60% of Florida residents do not have flood insurance, according to a 2020 McKinsey report.
 This means financial disaster for thousands of residents.

-In the past year, six Florida insurance companies have gone bankrupt as the population has increased.
-Insurance premiums can increase by up to 40% because Florida has a hurricane tax that allows the state to tax homeowners to cover flood and home insurance costs.
-So, what many home buyers in Florida save in personal taxes, may be forced to pay in homeowner’s insurance.
-One homeowner in the gated community of Boca Pointe in Boca Raton received a home insurance estimate of $16,000 yearly for a 1600-square foot condo.
+Six Florida insurance companies have gone bankrupt in the past year as the population has increased.
+Insurance premiums can increase by up to 40% because Florida has a hurricane tax allows the state to tax homeowners to cover flood and home insurance costs.
+So, what many home buyers in Florida save in personal taxes may be forced to pay in homeowner’s insurance.
+One homeowner in the gated community of Boca Pointe in Boca Raton received a home insurance estimate of $16,000 yearly for a 1600-square-foot condo.

 Fraudsters Target Average Floridians

-Before Hurricane Ian, average consumers were the targets of fraud conducted by handymen, real estate agents, and home inspectors.
+Before Hurricane Ian, handymen, real estate agents, and home inspectors targeted average consumers with fraud.

 For example, a retired plumber from New York bought a condo in Palm Beach County from an elderly owner but soon noticed the air conditioning was not working.
 He checked the wiring and purchased a new thermostat, but it did not fix the problem.
 He then looked in the attic and found that the air conditioning ducts were never connected to the air conditioning unit.
 The man said the elderly owner could never inspect the attic, so the repair people collected the money and disappeared.